Samuel Victor Perry: Early life and education

 Samuel Perry was born on the Isle of Wight in 1918, and spent his early years in King's Lynn.
 His family moved to Southport, where he received his secondary education at the town's grammar school, King George V School.
 His father died of a heart condition when Perry was 13, and his mother struggled to financially support his university education.

 After schooling in Southport Perry gained entry to the University of Liverpool where he studied biochemistry; at the time one of only three universities in Britain which offered undergraduate courses in the field.
 At Liverpool he met future Nobel Prize winner, Rodney Porter and the two struck up a lifelong friendship.
 Both men graduated in 1939; their postgraduate ambitions were halted by the outbreak of the Second World War.
 His academic career was then interrupted by war service in the Royal Artillery, though he spent much of the Second World War in Italian and German prisoner-of-war camps after being captured during the Western Desert Campaign.
 After his liberation and demobilisation, he undertook doctoral studies at the University of Cambridge.
 This was followed by a period of post-doctoral study in the United States, before returning to Cambridge as a lecturer.
-In 1959 he moved to the University of Birmingham as head of its new biochemistry department, created under Perry's leadership by the merging in 1968 of the relatively small Department of Biochemistry associated with a brewing school (founded in 1899 with Adrian John Brown, pioneer in enzyme catalysis, as Profesor of Brewing Malting) with the Departments of Medical Biochemistry and Physiological Chemistry.
+In 1959 he moved to the University of Birmingham as head of its new biochemistry department, created under Perry's leadership by the merging in 1968 of the relatively small Department of Biochemistry associated with a brewing school (founded in 1899 with Adrian John Brown, pioneer in enzyme catalysis, as Professor of Brewing Malting) with the Departments of Medical Biochemistry and Physiological Chemistry.